UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section V/VD-SpreadsheetImports.md

+# Section V Part D: Uploading Data via Spreadsheet Imports

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

+*[recap of 'best for' section from overview, then specific instructions]*

 *[remember when giving instructions / advice for uploading data via spreadsheet: let people know which template to use, give caveat re: Excel playing fast and loose with dates/numbers, and also caveat on the amount of time it takes background jobs to run]*